Gelvey/Task-Master/README.md

 3. Enter the task details including task name, deadline date, deadline time, and status (To Do, In Progress, or Complete).
 4. Click on the "Add Task" button to add the task to the list.
 5. Tasks will be displayed in a treeview with columns for Task, Deadline, and Status.
-6. Right-click on a task to access the context menu with options to prioritize the task.
+6. Right-click on a task to access the context menu with options to prioritise the task.
 7. Use the "Mark Complete" and "Mark In Progress" buttons to change the status of a task.
 8. Use the "Delete Selected" button to delete selected tasks.